cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

 ###################

-This section describes how to perform bulk data transfers between Esrum, your PC/Laptop, and services such as SIF/Erda or Computerome.
-Several of these sections may be useful on other systems than Esrum.
+This section describes how to perform bulk data transfers between Esrum, your PC/Laptop, repositories such as SIF/Erda, and servers like Computerome.

 File transfers (including project-to-project transfers) should if at all possible be run on a compute node, as high amounts of network traffic